 With the support of Dean Thomas A. Edmonds, the students involved in the Law Review began an effort to become involved in Law Review activities nationally.
 In the spring of 1986, while attending their first national convention, the students at Richmond were successful at winning the bid to host the 34th National Conference of Law Reviews.
 The 1988 conference, by all accounts, was a huge success.
 The support of the Virginia legal community was an enormous boost to the conference and was a significant factor in its success.
 As result of the impressive job done by the University of Richmond students, the University of Richmond continues to maintain a position on the Executive Committee of the Conference.

 The University of Richmond Law Review celebrated the completion of the publication of the twenty-fifth volume of the Law Review at the Jefferson Hotel in 1991.
 Since that time the focus of the Law Review has been more nationally based than Virginia centered.

 Starting in 1993, the Allen Chair articles have been published as a fifth issue.
 As T.C.
 Williams was already paying honoraria to these professors for their participation, Dean Harbaugh suggested that the school require a publishable paper in addition to the symposium lectures.
 The Law School disseminates this issue to non-subscribers nationally to gain exposure for the Law School and the Law Review.

 Currently, the Law Review publishes four issues a year.
-The Annual Survey Issue in November, the Allen Chair Issue in March, and two general issues in January and May.
+The Annual Survey Issue in November, the Symposium Issue in March, and two general issues in January and May.